semanticpy/owlreadyL/doc/sparql.rst

 * ASK, DESCRIBE, LOAD, ADD, MOVE, COPY, CLEAR, DROP, CONSTRUCT queries
 * INSERT DATA, DELETE DATA, DELETE WHERE queries (you may use INSERT or DELETE instead)
-* OPTIONAL (with more than one triple)
 * SERVICE (Federated queries)
-* GRAPH, FROM, FROM NAMED keywords
+* FROM, FROM NAMED keywords
 * MINUS
 * Property path expressions with parentheses of the following forms: